SamuelJayasingh/Universal-Windows-Debloater/README.md

 ## Debloat Windows 10/11

 By default, this script only removes preinstalled apps that most people are unlikely to ever need or use.
-You can of course customize which apps are removed by this script by editing the apps list found in the 'Win10Debloat.ps1' file.
+You can of course customize which apps are removed by this script by editing the apps list found in the 'Universal Windows Debloater.ps1' file.

 ### These apps will be deleted by default